andyrewlee/andyrewlee.github.io/_posts/2017-05-21-omg-ethereum.markdown

 ## The Next Unicorn

 Ethereum allows developers to just plug in blockchain technology to their apps.
-Facebook is going to topple at the hands of a decentralized social media, Dropbox is going to topple at the hands of decentralized file system, oh and even Amazon will fall at the hands of a peer to peer market.
+Facebook is going to topple at the hands of a decentralized social media...
+Dropbox is going to topple at the hands of decentralized file system...oh and even Amazon will fall at the hands of a peer to peer market.

 I'm stoked that I can use this technology.
 I know the chances of me being part